-When most travelers plan a visit to the USA, high on their list of places to see are California, Las Vegas, Grand Canyon, New York, Chicago and Disneyworld.
-It is not often you hear of too many travelers planning a drive through Utah.
+When most travelers plan a visit to the USA, high on their list of places to see are California, Las Vegas, Grand Canyon, New York, Chicago, and Disneyworld.
+You rarely hear travelers planning fun things to do in Utah on a road trip.

 “Utah?
 What's there?
-Isn't that the Mormon state?”…was my reply to Craig when he suggested this be part of our road trip from North Carolina across to LA.
+Isn't that the Mormon state?”…was my reply to Craig when he suggested this be part of our road trip from North Carolina to Los Angeles.

-Utah was filled with surprises and turned out to be one of my favorite US states.
+Utah was filled with surprises and became one of my favorite US states.
 It is what I consider to be the Creator's Art Studio.
-It’s vibrant colors and dramatic sculptured landscapes provides an absolute feast for your visual senses; you will be blown away by its beauty.

 Bryce Canyon National Park